India's Largest B2B Ecommerce Site

 Dial indicators or dial gauges are nifty instruments that measure points on a 3-dimensional surface by making quick work of accurately measuring angles or distance between two flat surfaces which would seldom be possible with the naked eye.
 These devices are deployed in a plethora of industries to gauge outer surfaces or the inner expanses of apertures, such as holes, etc. So much so, there are many variants of dial indicators for students specifically used in labs.

-Step by Step Guide to Read a Dial Indicator Like a Professional
+Step-by-Step Guide to Read a Dial Indicator Like a Professional

 Due to their widespread popularity, one can buy dial indicators online, or nick them from everyday hardware stores, too.
 Does it sound like an easy device to use?
 Nah, for starters here is a rundown of three versatile steps to easily read a dial indicator!